bahrus/tilium/README.md

 - **Select** - Dropdown select
 - **Skeleton** - Placeholder loading component with multiple variants and animations
 - **Slider** - Range slider
+- **Snackbar** - Brief messages and notifications with actions and auto-hide

 ### Data Display
 - **Avatar** - User profile picture or initials in circular, rounded, or square format